 - Have front and rear lights when riding at night

-Drivers are also legally required to leave a safe distance of three feet or more between themselves and bicycles when passing a bicycle.
-Many drivers do not follow this law and other laws that are meant to protect cyclists.
+Drivers are legally required to leave a safe distance of three feet or more between themselves and bicycles when passing a bicycle.
+Many drivers do not follow this law and others that are meant to protect cyclists.

 Common Causes of Bicycle Accidents in Sandy Springs

-As we just mentioned, bicycle accidents tend to result from other drivers being careless or inattentive on the road.
+Typically, bicycle accidents happen when drivers are careless or inattentive on the road.
 Here are some specific ways we often see bike accidents occur in the Sandy Springs area:

-- Drivers operate their vehicles while distracted, failing to see bicyclists traveling or turning nearby.
+- Drivers operating their vehicles while distracted, failing to see bicyclists traveling or turning nearby.

 - Drivers sideswipe bicyclists while passing them too quickly or too closely.